AdobeDocs/campaign-standard.ja-JP/help/start/using/privacy.md

 >[!NOTE]
 >
->For more on how GDPR, CCPA, and PDPA apply to Adobe Campaign, see [this section](../../start/using/privacy-management.md#privacy-management-regulations).
+>For more on how GDPR, CCPA, PDPA, and LGPD apply to Adobe Campaign, see [this section](../../start/using/privacy-management.md#privacy-management-regulations).

 ### Adobe Experience Cloud プライバシー {#experience-cloud-privacy}